 Spay & Neuter

 Spaying/neutering your dogs and cats can reduce their risk of getting mammary or testicular cancer.

 When your pet is neutered/spayed, their life expectancy increases.
 Dogs live for about one to three years longer.
 Cats live up to three to five years longer.

 To avoid overpopulation of puppies and kittens, get your pet neutered/spayed.

 If you want to get your pet neutered/spayed, bring your pet to our clinic at five and a half to six months old.
 It is important to get this done at an early age because behaviour issues are hard to reverse and should be prevented before they develop.

-Post Operation Instructions:
+Post Operation Care:

-Follow the instructions on the label of your prescribed medication.
+Give your pet the right medicines: Follow the instructions on the label of your prescribed medication.

-Avoid bathing your pet for the first two weeks.
+Don’t bathe your pet: Avoid bathing your pet for the first two weeks.
 This will reduce the chance of infection.

 Allow the incision to heal: If necessary, we can provide a cone-shaped collar that will stop your animal from licking or scratching the incision.